rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

 [mlp]: https://insights.stackoverflow.com/survey/2019#most-loved-dreaded-and-wanted

-When Rust turned turned 1.0 you could count the number of companies that were using it in production on one hand.
+When Rust turned 1.0 you could count the number of companies that were using it in production on one hand.
 Today, it is being used by hundreds of tech companies with some of the largest tech companies such as Apple, Amazon, Dropbox, Facebook, Google, and Microsoft choosing to use Rust for its performance,